- The robot is a self-driving logistics robot capable of moving 800 kg

 Josip Ćesić, Head of Autonomous Technologies and Co-Founder, co-creator of the world’s best performing Simultaneous Localization and Mapping algorithms (based on stereo cameras), over 60 research citations.

-Edin Kočo, Head of Robot Hardware and Co-Founder, Designed & built nuclear plant inspection robots, over 30 research citations.
+Edin Kočo, Head of Hardware Development and Co-Founder, Designed & built nuclear plant inspection robots, over 30 research citations.

 Kruno Stražanac, Head of Robot Interface & Customer Success and Co-Founder, big data, data analysis and technical support expert.